 Antiseptic mouthwashes (such as Corsodyl) or hot salt water mouth baths will help to keep your mouth

 clean and aid healing.
 Dissolve a teaspoon of salt in a tumbler of water as hot as can comfortably be

+held in the mouth.
 Hold a mouthful next to the operation site until the heat has gone and then spit it out.

 Do not rinse vigorously.
 Use a full tumbler every hour or so for the first day or two and then three times

 restrictions.
 Use a mouth bath after meals.
 Any sutures (stitches) will usually dissolve within 10 days

 unless you are advised otherwise.